jeroenbakker-atmind/rs-fractal-julia/README.md

 Remarkably double precision is slower in rust.
 This could be to bad vectorization.
 Still need to have a look at the generated assembly.

 Modern CPU only can calculate doubles, and use bit sizzling to support floats.
 Hence the small difference when between the scalar implementations.

-When vectorizing the performance for doubles should be less as half of the data can be kept in the registers.